Distributional Drift Detection in Medical Imaging with Sketching and Fine-Tuned Transformer: Introduction

 \section{Introduction}

-Distributional drift \cite{cutler2023stochastic}, also known as dataset drift, in medical imaging refers to changes in data distribution over time, which can significantly affect the performance of machine learning models used for diagnostic purposes.
+Distributional drift \cite{cutler2023stochastic}, also known as dataset drift, in medical imaging refers to changes in data distribution over time, which can significantly affect the accuracy of machine learning models used for diagnostic purposes.
 This drift may result from various factors, including alterations in imaging equipment, differences in imaging protocols, variations in patient demographics, or updates in image preprocessing techniques.
 Detecting and managing drift is critical in the medical field to ensure that models remain accurate and reliable.
 Ignoring drift can lead to incorrect diagnoses or suboptimal treatment recommendations, thereby potentially compromising patient care.
 Therefore, continuous monitoring and adaptation of models are essential to maintain their effectiveness in dynamic clinical environments.
 Despite significant advancements in data drift detection within medical imaging, current methodologies exhibit several limitations that must be addressed to improve their effectiveness.
 We discuss the limitations of \textit{L1}, \textit{L2} and \textit{L3} methods as follows:

 (\textit{L1}): Analyzing the distribution of image data is particularly challenging due to its high-dimensional characteristics.
-Unlike numerical data, where statistical properties like mean and variance can be straightforwardly computed and compared, image data necessitates specialized feature extraction and dimensional reduction techniques to perform meaningful distribution analysis.
+Unlike numerical data, where statistical properties like mean and variance can be straightforwardly computed and compared, image data needs specialized feature extraction and dimensional reduction techniques to perform meaningful distribution analysis.

 (\textit{L2}): Abnormal datasets can introduce bias in drift detection, which can often be mitigated without compromising the overall data quality.
 However, efficiently identifying and isolating these abnormal datasets is essential to preserve data integrity.
 Such abnormalities may arise from data entry errors, sensor malfunctions, or even malicious activities.
 Implementing effective and efficient anomaly detection techniques is critical for pre-processing data before applying drift detection methods.
-For instance, as shown in Fig. \ref{fig:abnomal}, three medical images were identified as unsuitable for model training, thereby impacting the overall data quality.
+For instance, as shown in Fig. \ref{fig:abnomal}, three medical CT images were identified as unqualified for model training.